pingcap/blog/2017-09-12-futuresandgrpc.md

 If the future is not ready, we can use task `current` to get a task handle.
 We can use task `notify` to wake up the task when it is ready, and the `executor` should poll the future again.

-That’s all about the Rust futures for today.
+That's all about the Rust futures for today.

 ## gRPC

-Now let’s talk about gRPC.
+Now let's talk about gRPC.

 If you want to develop a service, the first thing you need to decide is how the client communicates with your service.
 You may implement your own protocol and RPC.
 Although it is efficient, it is not common.
 You may also use RESTful API based on HTTP protocol directly, but if you care about high performance and need to provide many APIs, it is not convenient.